dotansimha/graphql-code-generator/website/docs/plugins/typescript-oclif.md

   This is _required_ for `oclif` to work, since it uses the file structure to generate the command structure.
 - Note: `typescript-operations` plugin isn't required, since this library isn't meant to be consumed programmatically (and so nothing reads the types that `typescript-operations` would produce)
-- The `client` path is to the file which has a default export of your `graphql-request` client, relative to the generated files (ie here, `src/commands/something/file.graphql`).
-  Note that it has no extension.
+- The `handlerPath` (default: `../../handler`) is a _relative_ path from your generated command files to the handler which will actually send them to the server and then display the output.
+See Step 3 above for more information.

 With that configured, just run `yarn graphql-codegen` or `npx graphql-codegen` to generate all the necessary `oclif` command files.
 With that complete, follow the directions in the